pro-utkarshM/Student-Register/README.md

 ## Features

-- Add new students to the database by providing their details such as name and Email.
+- Add new students to the database by providing their details such as name and email.
 - View a list of all registered students along with their details.
 - Update the information of existing students.
 - Delete student records from the database.